ietf/tao/Tao.md

 In many ways, the IETF runs on the beliefs of its participants.
 One of the "founding beliefs" is embodied in an early quote about the IETF from David Clark: "We reject kings, presidents and voting.
 We believe in rough consensus and running code".
 Another early quote that has become a commonly-held belief in the IETF comes from Jon Postel: "Be conservative in what you send and liberal in what you accept".

 The IETF is really about its participants.
-Because the IETF welcomes all interested individuals, IETF participants come from all over the world and from many different parts of the Internet industry.
+IETF welcomes all interested individuals: IETF participants come from all over the world and from many different parts of the Internet industry.
 The IETF conducts its work solely in English.
 See Section 3.12 for information about the ways that many people fit into the IETF.

 One more thing that is important for newcomers: the IETF in no way "runs the Internet", despite what some people mistakenly might say.
 The IETF makes voluntary standards that are often adopted by Internet users, network operators, and equipment vendors, but it does not control, or even patrol, the Internet.
 If your interest in the IETF is because you want to be part of the overseers, you may be badly disappointed by the IETF.